 Parts are precision metal, plated or enameled.
 You can use it to run a small DC motor that serves as the generator and be the 19th-century wizard generating electricity.

-5. Best Price – Sunnytech Low-Temperature Stirling Engine Motor Steam
+#5 – Sunnytech Stirling Engine

-On a warm cup of water, the steam engine motor runs for about twenty minutes but beware; it must be cold first for it to run.
+On a warm cup of water, the motor runs for about twenty minutes but beware; it must be cold first for it to run.
 If something is noisy, use a little graphite dry lube for lubrication.